“What is the best exercises for the subscapularis?”

 This modified push-up, commonly known as the knee push-up, is a bodyweight exercise that targets muscular groups throughout the upper body.

 Knee push-up plus is performed by positioning your hands shoulder-width apart directly under your shoulders, with your lower body resting on your knees.
 Keep the tension in your shoulder blades and mid-back as you bend your elbows and touch your body closer to the floor.
-Remember always to engage your glutes and core.
+Remember always to engage your core and glutes.

 2. Push Up Plus – From Your Toes